Olivertrain1221/body_beauty/README.md

 From the Epics, 13 User Stories were developed.
 Each story was then given also  was assigned a classification of Must-Have, Should-Have, Could-Have.
 Each story was also assigned its own points that could be broken further this allowed me the chance to understand how the site was developing and also allow time planning which I consistently tried to work toward.

-python3 -m http.servergit pushgit pushgit commit -m "git commit -m "git commit -mg i"t push These are the user stories that were completed within the project's first release, by Epic.
+These are the user stories that were completed within the project's first release, by Epic.

-	* US#8 - As a User, I can create a login to the site so that I can move around the site and look at the images and posts from various other users.
 * US#1 - As a User, I can Navigate successfully around the site so that the User experience is rewarding.
 * US#2 - As a User, I can Post images to a user gallery of my tattoos so that they can be shared with others.

 * US#8 - As a User I can Create a login to the site so that I can move around the site and look at the corresponding images posted by users**
 * US#9 - As a User I can see whether I am currently logged in to the site and also create an account if not registered so that I can use the site to its full potential
 * US#10 - As a User I can view my profile and delete my profile so that I have control of my own account
 * US#11 - As a User I can Change my password so that If I forget my password I will be able to change it to continue accessing the site
 * US#12 - As a User I can Logout so that I can exit the site knowing my account is safe
 * US#13 - As a User I can use other trusted sites with a login/autofill.
 GMAIL, Facebook, YouTube so that Easy signup easy encouragement
 * US#14 - As a User I can View all the photos of the tattoos so that I can get influence and exposure to new tattoos
 * US#15 - As a User I can like pictures that others post so that I can then keep a record of what I liked
 * US#16 - As a User I can Search so that I can see images from most recent to oldest first.
 * US#17 - As a User I can Ensure that what I will see is suitable for the website so that I feel comfortable
 * US#18 - As a User I can view the site on my laptop and Iphone so that I can keep looking at potential tattoos

 ### The Scope Plane